VEuPathDB/puppet-irods/README.md

 Not all iadmin subcommands have been implemented so you will need to write a new Puppet define type for any missing support that you need.
-See existing define types in the `irods::lib::iadmin` namespace for model examples.
+See existing define types in the `irods::lib::icommands` namespace for model examples.

-The `irods::iadmin` class includes resources to log in as the admin user (the one defined for `irods::globals::icat_admin_user`).
+The `irods::icommands` class includes resources to log in as the admin user (the one defined for `irods::globals::icat_admin_user`).

 Be sure to explicitly set the `HOME` environment variable to the directory where the